 Retina Rocks, the official image bank of the Retina World Congress, is a free, open-source online image library whose mission is to help educate the world’s eye care providers about why the retina rocks!

 The collection, culled from our fellowships and from patients we’ve personally seen in our practice, was created over a 30-year period as an internal teaching collection at Bennett & Bloom Eye Centers in Louisville, KY.
-In 2019 the collection was donated to seed Retina Rocks with its initial files.
-The collection currently contains over 25,000 multimodal images and videos covering the spectrum of vitreoretinal disorders.
-We publish cool cases every Monday through Friday on our Instagram feed, @retina.rocks or viewed directly here from within this site.
+In 2019 the collection was donated to seed Retina Rocks with its initial files, which currently contains over 26,000 multimodal images and videos covering the spectrum of vitreoretinal disorders.
+We publish cool cases every Monday through Friday on our Instagram feed, @retina.rocks.
+These cases can also be directly viewed here from within this site.
 Retina Rocks also includes bite-sized annotated bibliographies for most disorders covering over 4,300 major publications and studies.
 Here’s a sampling of what these look like.

 We love gorgeous pictures so virtually all images are of publication quality.
 More important than a pretty picture, however, is what that picture teaches us about a disease.
 Many of the Retina Rocks images are therefore meant to tell a story or convey a “teaching moment,” exploring the multiple ways a disease changes over time, responds to treatment or presents with a cool or unique finding.